 For example, suppose UE’s ongoing slice is S-NSSAI 1, it will not be included in the RRMPolicyMemberList of the T-gNB.
 Thus the re-mapping of S-NSSAI 1 to the supported S-NSSAI(s) of T-gNB is not supported.

 In this case, slice re-mapping is not supported yet by the prioritized resource modeling defined in SA5.
 And further involvement with SA5 is required.

-6.2.4 Candidate solutions with/without CN involvement

-Figure 6.2.4-1: Slice re-mapping solutions: (a) with CN impact; (b) without CN impact

-This solution is applicable to scenario 2, where there are two possible slice re-mapping solutions depending on whether the CN is involved.

-Figure 6.2.4-1 (a) shows the re-mapping solution where both the RAN and CN parts are involved.
-In this case, the CN procedure is involved.

-Figure 6.2.4-1 (b) shows the re-mapping solution where the CN pat of the slice is not changed while the RAN part of the slice is remapped.
-The UL/DL traffics are relayed between the S-gNB and the T-gNB via the Xn tunnel.

-Editor’s note: The handling of the UE at the target node needs to be clarified.

-Editor’s note: Whether CN involvement is required, needs to be evaluated.

-Editor’s note: Slice remapping needs to be defined in line with SA2 definitions.

-6.2.5 Slice resource re-partitioning
+6.2.3.2 Slice resource re-partitioning